neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/README.md

 # One Shot With SparseML
 This page describes how to perform one-shot quantization of large language models using [SparseML](https://github.com/neuralmagic/sparseml).
-This workflow requires a GPU with at least 15GB and 64GB of system RAM.
+This workflow requires a GPU with at least 16GB VRAM and 64GB of system RAM.

 ## Table of Contents